 - Provide accurate genetic counseling, recurrence risk, and prenatal testing options

 Testing for a single condition may be appropriate when there is high clinical suspicion for a particular skeletal dysplasia.
-Otherwise, panel testing is preferred, as testing for a specific disorder targets only the particular variants known to cause the condition.
-For example, disorder-specific testing is offered for the following three common skeletal dysplasias caused by FGFR3 gene variants.
+Otherwise, panel testing is preferred because testing for a specific disorder targets only the particular variants known to cause the condition.
+For example, disorder-specific testing is offered for the following four common skeletal dysplasias.

 Achondroplasia is the most common nonlethal skeletal dysplasia in humans and is characterized by short stature with disproportionately short arms and legs, a large head, and normal intelligence.
 Although individuals with achondroplasia have increased risk for death in infancy from compression of the spinal cord and/or upper airway obstruction, most have a normal lifespan.
 Two FGFR3 gene variants, c.1138G>A and c.1138G>C, are causative for >99% of cases.
 Achondroplasia is autosomal dominant, and 80% of cases are due to de novo variants.

-Hypochondroplasia is characterized by short stature, stocky build, a large head, shortening of the proximal or middle segments of the extremities, short, broad hands and feet, limitation of elbow extension, and mild joint laxity.
-It is an autosomal dominant condition, usually arising from a de novo mutation, with 70% of cases resulting from an adenine or guanine substitution for cytosine at nucleotide 1620 in the FGFR3 gene.
+Hypochondroplasia is characterized by short stature; stocky build; a large head; shortening of the proximal or middle segments of the extremities; short, broad hands and feet; limitation of elbow extension; and mild joint laxity.
+It is an autosomal dominant condition, which usually arises from a de novo mutation; 70% of cases result from an adenine or guanine substitution for cytosine at nucleotide 1620 in the FGFR3 gene.
 Clinical features are not evident in infancy but become apparent in childhood.

 Thanatophoric dysplasia (TD) is characterized by micromelia, macrocephaly, short ribs, and a narrow thorax.
-It is divided into TD type 1 (bowed femurs) and TD type 2 (straight femurs and a cloverleaf skull).
+It is divided into TD type 1, which is associated with bowed femurs, and TD type 2, which is characterized by straight femurs and a cloverleaf skull.
 Death usually occurs from respiratory insufficiency or brain stem compression within hours or days of birth.
-There are 13 pathogenic variants in the FGFR3 gene known to be causative for TD.
+There are 13 pathogenic variants in the FGFR3 gene that are known to be causative for TD.